 Applicants must hold an approved degree from a university whose accreditation is acceptable to the University of Toronto, conferred not later than the Fall convocation in the year of registration at OISE/UT.
-An approved degree must include at least 15 full-year courses or equivalent.
+An approved degree must include at least 15 full-year courses (or equivalent) and must not include any transfer credit for courses which were counted for admission to, or completed in, the technological studies program; no more than 10 full-year courses (or equivalent) credited from institutions that are not considered by OISE/UT to be accredited degree-granting institutions; and contain no transfer credits granted by a university on the basis of Ontario high school credits because these will not be recognized as university degree credit courses in our evaluation of academic standing.

 Preference is given to those who have attained a high academic average in a four-year degree program and to those with relevant experience which offers evidence of a special interest in teaching.
 Preference may also be given to those who have selected teaching subjects for which there is a high demand.
-Applicants must also have met the English Language Proficiency Policy requirements (see pages 56 - 58 for details).
+Applicants must also have met the English Language Proficiency Policy requirements (see pages 54 - 56 for details).